 4. Be civil to your co-parent.

 A sure-fire way to impress the court is to be polite and kind to your former spouse.
 No matter how nasty things were behind closed doors, when you are in front of your child and the lawyers, judges, and other civil servants determining your child’s future be sure to act as sane adults.
 By being able to calmly and maturely discuss matters of the children’s education, health, and other needs reflects back well on you, making it more likely you are the best place for the child to live.

 5. Remember, it is all about what is in the child’s best interest.

 At the end of the day, the judge is determining which parent will have primary custody for the best interest of the child.
 Which parent has the safest place for the child to live?
 Which parent lives closer to the school that the child currently attends?
 Who has been primarily caring for the child in his or her early life?
 Naturally, if one parent abuses, molests, beats or in any other way harms the child, there is no question of custody not going to an abusive parent.

 If you are going through a divorce and battling custody, we can help.
 Custody battles are never fun but making sure the court has the necessary information to make the best decision is crucial.
 The skilled attorneys at Minella Law Group have experience with child custody cases.
-For more information or to schedule an appointment, click the button below, or call us at (619) 289-7948.
+For more information or to schedule an appointment call us at (619) 289-7948.
 We look forward to helping you!